 - This book was translated by Julia Sanches, who was chosen as a translator after winning our Birkbeck University of London / And Other Stories 2013 sample translation competition in the Portuguese category.
 Read Julia Sanches’ short piece about the book on our Ampersand blog.

-- Listen to Susanna Moreira Marques discuss grief and Now and at the Hour of Our Death for BBC World Service.
+- Listen to Susana Moreira Marques discuss grief and Now and at the Hour of Our Death for BBC World Service.

 - You can also read appetite-whetting excerpts from the book at The Offing (LARB), Tin House and Words without Borders.

 ‘Raymond Carver once wrote about loving everything that increases me.
 This book increased me.
 It is fearless and luminous and full of grace; it travels to the edge of death and finds life there.
 Its attention to the particulars of love—between the ones who will go and the ones they will leave—is something close to sublime.’
-See The New York Times for more.
+Leslie Jamison also chose Now and at the Hour of Our Death as her New York Times Book of the Year.

 Gavin Francis, author of Adventures in Human Being